VEZY/DynACof/README.md

 Enjoy !!

-The DynACof logo was made using <a href="http://logomakr.com" title="Logo Makr">LogoMakr.com</a> https://logomakr.com/2GmRlK
+---
-See: logomakr.com/2GmRlK
+The DynACof logo was made using <a href="http://logomakr.com" title="Logo Makr">LogoMakr.com</a>